n., plural: organisms

 Table of Contents

 An organism refers to a living thing that has an organized structure, can react to stimuli, reproduce, grow, adapt, and maintain homeostasis.
 An organism would, therefore, be any animal, plant, fungus, protist, bacterium, or archaeon on earth.
 These organisms may be classified in various ways.
 One of the ways is by basing upon the number of cells that make it up.
 The two major groups are the single-celled (e.g. bacteria, archaea, and protists) and the multicellular (animals and plants).
 Organisms can also be classified according to their subcellular structures.
 Those with a well-defined nucleus are referred to as eukaryotes whereas those without are called prokaryotes.
 Both of them possess a genetic material but the location differs.
 In eukaryotes, the genetic material is found inside the nucleus whereas, in prokaryotes, it is located in a special region called a nucleoid.
 A modern system of classification groups living things into three distinct domains: (1) Archaea (archaebacteria), (2) bacteria (eubacteria), and (3) Eucarya (eukaryotes).
 Both archaea and bacteria are prokaryotic organisms while Eucarya, as the name suggests, it includes all the eukaryotes.
 The scientific study of all organisms is called biology.
-Biology is a field in science that aims to study structure, function, distribution, and evolution of living things.
+Biology is a field in science that aims to study the structure, function, distribution, and evolution of living things.

 An organism is defined as an entity with life.
 Both living things and non-living things are basically made up of molecules.
-However, a living thing can be identified from an inanimate object by their distinctive characteristics.
+However, a living thing can be identified from an inanimate object by its distinctive characteristics.
 For example, an organism is made up of one or more cells.
 This structure is made up of molecules that are biologically produced and naturally occurring.
 Such molecules are termed biomolecules.
 Examples are proteins, nucleic acids, lipids, and carbohydrates.
 These biomolecules can organize into complex particles, which in turn, can form subcellular structures.
 These subcellular structures are contained within a cell.
 The cell is regarded as the fundamental biological unit as every living thing is made up of at least one cell.

 One of the most important subcellular components of a cell is the chromosome.
 The chromosome bears the genetic material.
 In bacteria and archaea, the chromosome is a circular strand of DNA.
 In humans and other higher forms of organisms, it is a threadlike, linear strand of DNA.